 3.3.2 On an annual basis, the Chief Executive and Corporate Services Director will be responsible for co-ordinating the succession planning review process for Senior Management Team and ensuring corporate record exists.
+Leadership Team members and the Chairperson will be involved in Leadership Team post assessments and Senior Management Team members will be involved in SMT post assessments.
 Appendix 1 will be used to support this review in line with individual assessments and/or appraisals undertaken.

-3.3.3 Contained within this document (appendix 3) is the competency framework (key skills) that we would look to have or be achieved via training for a member of the Senior Management Team.
+3.3.3 Contained within this document (appendix 4) is the competency framework (key skills) that we would look to have or be achieved via training for a member of the Senior Management Team.